riversyang/OIPs/OIPs/oip-1.md

 ![Component View](https://raw.githubusercontent.com/Olympus-Labs/OIPs/master/assets/Component%20View.png)

-The general idea is that by using a smart contract as the core and strategy, pricing and exchange as providers to make it fulfils the requirements described above.
-All the providers should register itself to the core smart contract and all the apps / 3rd-party clients only interact with the core smart contract.
-In this case, one entrance only for the index product to make the system architecture clearer.
+The general concept is to have the core smart contract interact with the other smart contract modules.
+In this way, the 3rd party clients, such as wallet and applications, can connect with the Olympus Protocol and the entire Olympus Ecosystem by simply interacting with the core smart contract.

 ## Component Details

 As described above, the system consists of 4 components:

-##### Core smart contract
+##### Core Smart Contract

-The core smart contract holds the responsibility to accept requests from the end user, calculate requests and split it into multiple requests and distribute them to different parties.
-It should be the only entrance that end user is aware of and all the other providers should be behind the scene.
+The core smart contract is responsible for calling all of the other smart contracts.
+It accepts requests from the end user and splits those requests to the relevant smart contracts.
+The core smart contract should be the only component that the end user interacts with directly.
+All other processes flow from the core smart contract behind the scenes and does not interact directly with the end user.

 For the index product, the main features should include:

 1. Retrieving available indexes and their properties.
-2. Retrieving token prices.
+2. Retrieving token prices and calculating the index price.
-3. Buying tokens included in an Index from exchanges.
+3. Buying tokens included in an index from exchanges or buying the tokenized index.
 4. Cancel the order if it takes too long or the price becomes inappropriate.
-5. Get notified when the order status is changed.
+5. Get notified when the order status changes.

-So the interface of the core smart contract should look like below:
+So the interface of the core smart contract should look like the following:

 ```javascript
 enum ProviderType{